Social Concerns Commission

 The Social Concerns Commission reminds us that the word "church" comes from the Greek work "ekklesia" meaning "call out".
 "As a Christian community we are people who together are called out of our familiar places to unknown territories, out of our ordinary and proper places to places where people hurt and where we can experience healing" (From the book: Compassion: A Reflection on the Christian Life).
 Although this would seem to indicate leaving your home, it is not necessary to do so.
 It does require you though, to step outside yourself to put on another's needs before your own and to actively respond to those needs in sacrifice and thanksgiving for all the blessings God has given you.
 We are looking for anyone interested in serving as Coordinators for our Fair Trade Fair and Rice Bowl.
 Check out what's all involved.
 Perhaps you are the one?

-• Patsy Brodie, Turn on JavaScript! or Rosanne Radziewicz, Turn on JavaScript!
+• Rosanne Radziewicz, Turn on JavaScript!t

 Bereavement Ministry